Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-10-extract-tone.md

 Select Praat - Open Praat script..., and select `extract_pitch_contour`.

+*If on Mac OS, replace the "\" in line 55 with "/".*

 Select Run - Run.
 You will be presented with a user interface, where you can specify a number of variables.

 - General variables: